Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Results

 \subsubsection{VCRB versus price levels approach (RQ2)}

-Here the results of the investigation on whether volume-based centred bars lead to better classification performance than the price level approach are presented.
+Here the results of the investigation on whether volume-based centred bars lead to a better classification performance than the price level approach are presented.
 We report Hedge's \textit{g$_{av}$} effect sizes on paired data with .95 confidence intervals in Fig~\ref{fig:VCRBplEffsize}, and the outcomes of the statistical test with the supporting statistics in Table~\ref{tab:RQ2}.
 Complementing the results, we visualise PR-AUC values from Tables~\ref{tab:perfMetricsES} and~\ref{tab:perfMetricsB6} in supplementary materials, Fig~\ref{fig:VCRBplPRAUCSuppl}).

 One can see that all the effect sizes in Fig~\ref{fig:VCRBplEffsize} are significant as the confidence intervals do not overlap with the significance threshold line.
-Generally, confidence intervals for ES are larger in comparison to B6.
+Confidence intervals for ES are larger in comparison to B6.
 The largest effect size is observed for range 5 configuration across instruments.

-Performance statistics in Table~\ref{tab:RQ2} shows no skew in the data, however data variances differ up to 2 times between the two methods with the difference is preserved across the instruments.
-The rest of the VCRB configurations is reported in Table~\ref{tab:SupplRQ2}.
-In the current experiment family we run 8 tests in total, hence the corrected significance level is $\alpha=.05/8=.00625$.
+Performance statistics in Table~\ref{tab:RQ2} show no skew in the data, however, sample variances differ up to 4 times between the two methods.
+The rest of the VCRB configurations are reported in Table~\ref{tab:SupplRQ2}.
+In the current experiment family, we run 8 tests in total, hence the corrected significance level is $\alpha=.05/8=.00625$.